boazmichaely/kyverno-default-sa-policy/README.md

 ---

-*This project was developed with assistance from AI.*
+*This project was developed with assistance from Cursor AI.*